mattwilliamson/Plotomatic/notes.md

 # Notes

-run a compact over the chat history to save context
+adda tool to check if the story is consistent and the authot is real and the plot_overview is comprehensive enough share the ollama client with the base class. have default options and just enable overrides for each ollama client call. add caching into temp files just for the tests caching add type to field descriptions stream creative_write to unit test screen add undo and redo add another method to append to a property list run a compact over the chat history to save context

 use TRELLIS for extracting 3d assets from images